jhilberdink/kickstarter-analysis/README.md

 ### Purpose

 The purpose of the project was to examine crowdfuding campaigns for theater projects and identify factors that contribute to their success or failure.
-To accomplish this, I analyzed data drawn from Kickstarter campaigns using Excel.
+To accomplish this, I used Excel to analyze crowdfunding data drawn from Kickstarter.
+Examining this dataset, I was able to identify the most months in which to launch a Kickstarter campaign, and the funding goals that are most likely to succeed.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

+To display the outcomes of theater campaigns by their launch dates, I first created a pivot table using the data on the Kickstarter Worksheet.
+I added the Parent Category and Years fields to Filters, Outcomes to Columns, Date Create Conversion to Rows, and Count of Outcomes Values.

 ### Analysis of Outcomes Based on Goals